Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 ### What is a use case for implementing information barrier policies in Microsoft 365?

-- [ ] to restrict unauthenticated access to Microsoft 365.
+- [ ] Restrict unauthenticated access to Microsoft 365.
-- [x] to restrict Microsoft Teams chats between certain groups within an organization.
+- [x] Restrict Microsoft Teams chats between certain groups within an organization.
-- [ ] to restrict Microsoft Exchange Online email between certain groups within an organization.
+- [ ] Restrict Microsoft Exchange Online email between certain groups within an organization.
-- [ ] to restrict data sharing to external email recipients.
+- [ ] Restrict data sharing to external email recipients.

 **[⬆ Back to Top](#table-of-contents)**